rubarb666/Website/docs/about.md

 Rhubarb is a collection of [open source projects](https://github.com/rhubarbphp) that together comprise the Rhubarb PHP framework.

-Rhubarb is aimed at developers who need to build PHP applications that address the common pitfalls of enterprise application development:
+Rhubarb is aimed at developers who need to build PHP applications that address the challenges of enterprise application development:

 * Performance degradation as the application grows